mhpob/FaaSr_workshop/README.md

     - This action marks the end of the workflow

-## Register and invoke the simple workflow with GitHub Actions
+## Register and invoke a simple workflow with GitHub Actions

 Now you're ready for some Action!
 The steps below will:

-* Use the faasr function in the FaaSr library to load the neon_workflow.json and faasr_env in a list called neon4cast_tutorial
+* Use the faasr function in the FaaSr library to load the neon_workflow.json and faasr_env in a list called faasr_workshop
-* Use the register_workflow() function to create a repository called neon4cast_faasr_actions in GitHub, and configure the workflow there using GitHub Actions
+* Use the register_workflow() function to create a repository called FaaSr_workshop_actions in GitHub, and configure the workflow there using GitHub Actions
 * Use the invoke_workflow() function to invoke the execution of your workflow

 Paste the following commands to your console:

 ```
-neon4cast_tutorial<- faasr(json_path="neon_workflow.json", env="faasr_env")
+faasr_workshop<- faasr(json_path="neon_workflow.json", env="faasr_env")
-neon4cast_tutorial$register_workflow()
+faasr_workshop$register_workflow()
 ```

 When prompted, select "public" to create a public repository.
 Now to invoke the workflow, run the following command:

 ```
-neon4cast_tutorial$invoke_workflow()
+faasr_workshop$invoke_workflow()
 ```

 ## Check if action is successful

-Head over to the github repo `neon4cast_faasr_actions` just created by FaaSr, go to actions page to see if your actions has successfully run.
+Head over to the github repo `FaaSr_workshop_actions` just created by FaaSr in your Github profile, go to the Actions page to see if your actions have run successfully.
-If the runs are successful, you can explore the Console using https://play.min.io:9443.
+When all the runs are successful, you can explore the forecast files generated in Minio by visiting https://play.min.io:9443.
 Log in with the following credentials:
 ```
 Username: Q3AM3UQ867SPQQA43P2F
 Password: zuf+tfteSlswRu7BJ86wekitnifILbZam1KYY3TG
 ```

-Look for the neon4cast folder in faasr bucket, you should be able to see the forecasts you have just created.
+Look for the FaaSr_workshop folder in the faasr bucket, you should be able to see the forecast files created by the workflow.